It's time to review UK surrogacy law

 - In the UK it is illegal to advertise, and for surrogacy agencies to make a profit

 Against this backdrop, it is not surprising that not enough UK surrogates come forward.
 The surrogacy framework feels murky, and the law does not support a surrogate’s commitment to carry a child for someone else.
-The UK's three non-profit surrogacy agencies (which have long supported intended parents and surrogates to ensure smooth arrangements in the absence of a solid legal basis) have had to close their doors to new intended parents due to the shortage of UK surrogates.
+The UK's three non-profit surrogacy agencies (which have long supported intended parents and surrogates to ensure smooth arrangements in the absence of a solid legal basis) have enormous waiting lists due to the shortage of UK surrogates.

 Increasing numbers of UK parents are therefore making surrogacy arrangements informally online, and going overseas to countries which offer legally recognised surrogacy.
 Informal UK arrangements are often frayed with unnecessary tensions and feelings of vulnerability, and people are left to muddle through without any legal process until after the child is born.
 Internationally, countries where ethical and legal surrogacy is available are too expensive for the majority of parents, while more affordable options are risky with dangers that poor and illiterate surrogates are being exploited.
-Children born through international surrogacy are not protected, with the law leaving newborns stranded overseas 'stateless and parentless' for months after they are born.
+Children born through international surrogacy are not protected, with the law leaving newborns stranded overseas 'stateless and parentless'.

 In managing the ever-increasing numbers, the current law is being stretched to breaking point.
 High Court judges have described the law as 'irreconcilably conflicting' and 'the very antithesis of sensible' and, in case after case, have called for 'better regulation' of surrogacy in the UK.
 Recently one of the UK's most senior family judges, the President of the Family Division, made a formal declaration of incompatibility under the Human Rights Act, saying that the law discriminated against the children of single parents and breached their human rights.